alexw914/ASVspoof_CM/README.md

 You can use the data augmentation way in the project shown in the yaml file.
 It is not very efficent.
 Or you can design a new method.

-Recently, the new augmentation way provided by this [article](https://arxiv.org/pdf/2211.06546.pdf) is easier and more efficient, but as the device and development environment, or may be wrong implementation, i can't reproduce the results in this article.
+Recently, the new augmentation way provided by this [article](https://arxiv.org/pdf/2211.06546.pdf).It is easier and more efficient, and just need MUSAN and RIRS_NOISES corpora.
+But as the device and development environment, or may be wrong implementation, i can't reproduce the results in this article.

-Results of different models are as follows:
+Results of some models are as follows:

 | Model | Params | Augment | Acoustic features | 2021LA | 2021DF |
 |:------|:------:|:--:|:-------:|:------------:|:------------:|